Ashish-simpleCoder/classic-react-hooks/doc/hooks/use-synced-ref.md

 ---
 # use-synced-ref

-- Like `useRef` hook, but it automatically syncs-up with the given state.
+- A replacement for `useRef` hook, which automatically syncs-up with the given state.
+- No need to manually update the ref.

 ## Example

 <div ref="el" />